fsjavier/anagram-master/README.md

 ### Features left to implement

-* Add more anagramas for each theme and more themes.
+* Add more anagramas for each theme and more themes to choose from.
 * The current system to answer anagrams is not ideal for mobile.
 The keyboard is displayed on the screen and covers important game information.
 A better solution should be achieved.
 An option being considered is dragging and dropping letters instead of writing.
 * Add highest score for each theme instead of just one global highest score.
 * Replace the highest score saved on local storage for scores being saved in a database, so that different users can compete with each other.

 ## Design

-The primary objective is to maintain a simple and consistent structure throughout the game, ensuring that users can easily comprehend the tasks at each stage while maintaining good colors contrast.
-Each view has a background image that aims to complement the current state of the game without being distracting, whether it's the Start screen, various Game screen themes, or even the 404 page.
+The primary objective is to maintain a simple and consistent structure throughout the game, ensuring that users can easily comprehend the tasks at each stage while maintaining good color contrast.
+Each view has a background image that aims to complement the current state of the game without being distracting, whether it's the start screen, various game screen themes, or even the 404 page.

 ### Fonts